Ages 11+ · Modules 1 to 6 available now

 Guided by SkillzBot

 Every lesson is a conversation, not a lecture.
 SkillzBot walks your child through each topic one idea at a time, in language that feels like talking to a knowledgeable older sibling.
+SkillzBot is a scripted guide, not a live AI chatbot.
+Every lesson is written by hand, so your child can't go off-script or be answered by an unpredictable model.

 Quizzes that test real scenarios